 Have a terrific time!

-What are some neat things you do with your kids?
-Feel free to add to the list!!!
+What are some other neat kid date ideas?
+Feel free to add to the list in the comments below!

 You might be interested in these posts, too!